 Mr. Griffin is a member of the firm and co‑leader of the Public Finance and Economic Development Practice Group.
-He also serves on the Municipalities and Local Agencies, the Racing and Gaming, and the Science and Technology Industry Teams.
+He also serves on the Municipalities and Local Agencies, the Real Estate Developers, the Racing and Gaming, and the Science and Technology Industry Teams.
 His legal practice focuses on municipal, commercial and corporate law.
 Selected as one of the Best Lawyers in America, Mr. Griffin has extensive experience handling private and public financing transactions, with special emphasis in various types of commercial and real estate related transactions involving industrial development agencies, housing authorities, and application of the Empire Zone and Empowerment Zone programs.
 He also focuses on structured financings involving straight-lease transactions and bond transactions involving industrial development agencies and has significant knowledge and experience in working with these programs and the overlay of other local, state and federal benefits.

 Mr. Griffin currently counsels approximately 26 IDAs throughout the state acting as transaction counsel and often acting as general counsel on IDA operational issues (eg. compliance; corporate governance; employment issues; formation of affiliated entities; development of spec buildings, industrial parks and infrastructure; litigation; environmental compliance; etc.).